Washington College Scholarships

 Quill & Compass Scholarships

 The Quill and Compass Scholarships are awarded to admitted students interested in exploring history or American studies here at one of the most historic colleges in the nation.
-Recipients will have opportunities to sail the Chesapeake Bay on an 18th-century schooner, learn the arts of leadership as practiced by the great figures of American history, participate in a new summer program at the University of Oxford, and walk in the footsteps of Civil War soldiers.
-You will be able to study in small seminars with leading scholars, conduct original research under the one-on-one guidance of a faculty mentor, or hear firsthand tales of Civil Rights-era politics from a famous U.S. senator.
+Recipients will have opportunities to sail the Chesapeake Bay on an 18th-century schooner and learn the art of leadership as practiced by the great figures of American history.
+You will be able to study in small seminars with leading scholars and conduct original research under the one-on-one guidance of a faculty mentor.